DownD/SoftwareEncrypter/README.md

 - Stub.exe
 This is the final binary that will be build using the encrypted payload as resource file and later on decrypting the payload in memory and use the technique called "Process Hollowing" to run a new process with the payload.
-This uses a variant Processing Hollowing, it creates another process, copy of itself in suspended mode, map's the encrypted file without unmapping the original, finally it load's a shellcodes to fix relocations/imports and redirects the entry point to the mapped payload by patching the PEB ImageBase and the entryPoint of the context.
+This uses a variant Processing Hollowing, it creates another process, copy of itself in suspended mode, map's the encrypted file without unmapping the original, finally it load's a shellcode to fix relocations/imports and redirects the entry point to the mapped payload by patching the PEB ImageBase and the entryPoint of the context.
 The shellcode is executed by writing it to the target process and creating a remote new thread while the process is suspended.

 - - build_64.bat